AttorneyOnline/docs/AO Documentation/docs/authoring/characters/Depreciated Options and Information about 1.x Leftovers.md

 - `firstmode`: Technically never deprecated - `firstmode` was never used by AO2 in the first place.
 This is another holdover from AO1, and if you see this in a char.ini you can probably assume it's _very_ old.
 The purpose of `firstmode` was to work around a limitation in the unofficial Attorney Online 1.8 client which you can read more about [here.](https://sites.google.com/site/attorneyonlinedev/updates/asmallpatchandastoryaboutbuttons)

-- `shouts`: (Depreciated in 2.9.0, functionality merged with `chat`.) modifies the interjections, zooms, and realization flash your character will use if they aren't included in your character folder.
+- `shouts`: (Depreciated in 2.9.0, functionality merged with `chat`) Modifies the interjections, zooms, and realization flash your character will use if they aren't included in your character folder.
 These are located in `misc/`, just like `chat` - in fact, they often share a folder.

 - `gender`: (Renamed to `blips` in 2.9.0)